jangernert/FeedReader/README.md

 - `xdg-desktop-portal-gtk`

 #### Via Flathub
-Make sure to follow the [setup guide](https://flatpak.org/setup/) before installing FeedReader
+Make sure to follow the Flatpak [setup guide](https://flatpak.org/setup/) for your distribution before installing FeedReader.
+You must ensure Flatpak is installed and add the Flathub repo.
+Then you can run:
 <pre>
 flatpak install flathub org.gnome.FeedReader
 </pre>